KlaudiaBC/JavaScript-Essentials-Project-SpaceJack/README.md

 - <a href="https://app.diagrams.net/" target="_blank">Draw.io</a>
 - <a href="https://www.freeconvert.com/" target="_blank">Free Convert</a> (for converting the background video)
 - <a href="https://www.remove.bg/" target="_blank">Remove.bg</a> (for removal of background in card images)
+- <a href="https://www.adobe.com/products/photoshop-express.html">Adobe Photoshop Express</a> (for improving the quality of photographs of cards)

 <p id="ack"></p>